-GPS Accuracy: Record the accuracy of the GPS unit and specify the units (e.g., meters, feet).
+GPS /smartphone Accuracy: Record the accuracy of the GPS unit (or smartphone if not GPS unit available) and specify the units (e.g., meters, feet).

 GPS Datum: Record the datum setting for the GPS unit (e.g., NAD83, WGS84).
 NAD83 is the preferred projection for submitting data to the regional SC-MTX web portal.
+Also indicate whether the coordinates are State Plane, UTM, or "other."